vansh16-code/TimeCapsule/README.md

 Copy
 Edit
 npm start
-Open http://localhost:3000 in your browser.
+Visit http://localhost:3000 in your browser.

 📝 Usage
 Go to the homepage.